Furretar/Audio-Card-Suite/README.md

-- [ ] make ffmpeg commands run in the background, try to fix audio cutting off when spamming the button
 - [ ] figure out why some files arent deleted from collection
 - [ ] figure out why database doesn't go to 0 when all files are removed
-- [ ] checkbox to remove buttons at the top

 - [ ] check if image for audiobooks already exists for optimal batch generation
-- [ ] use a different delimiter that looks invisible on the sentence field
 - [ ] save config and log somewhere to help me debug reports
 - [ ] if theres only 1 audio track then dont worry about the user set track